 - Phase 1: General preparation (December to February)

 - The objective of this phase is to build a solid foundation.
-Consider developing base stamina, strength and flexibility in all players, correct major faults in technical skills and consider any law changes and developments from last season.
+Consider developing base stamina, strength and flexibility in all players.
+Secondly, correct major faults in technical skills and consider any law changes and developments from last season.
 Goal setting may also be relevant.

 - Phase 2: Specific preparation (March to May)

-- The objective of this phase is to start building skills specific to individuals and positions, with respect to physical, technical and tactical elements of individual performance.
-Volume and intensity should still be progressively increased.
+- The objective of this phase is to start building skills specific to individuals and positions.
+Consider the physical, technical and tactical elements of individual performance.
+Progressively increase volume and intensity.

 - Phase 3: Early season competition phase (May to July)

 - The aim here is to work towards “peak” performance.
 Physical training should intensify, but at a lower volume.
-Emphasis must now be placed on unit and mini-unit skills, with appreciation of the game plan, pattern and tactics.
+Place emphasis on unit and mini-unit skills, with respect to the game plan, pattern and tactics.

 - Phase 4: Main competition phase (August to October)

 - The objective of training throughout this phase is to produce optimum performance.
-Players should understand the game plan well, so focus can be shifted to unique tactics that will be used to win individual matches.
 Ensure to include some variety to practice and training.

 - Phase 5: Transition phase (October to December)

-- The objective here is purely to rest and recover, both physically and psychologically.
-Evaluate the season result, how processes can be improved for next season – and consider making a start on planning for next season.
+- Finally, this period is for rest and recovery, both physically and psychologically.
+Evaluate the season result, how processes can be improved for next season.
+Consider making a start on planning for next season.

 With consideration made to the objectives of each phase – coaches must understand how the programme needs to adapt across the different phases.

-While a great plan will always help to ” steer the ship” throughout the season, don’t forget – just like a player’s performance on the field – it is how you implement the plan that really counts and will shine through in your match results.
+A great plan will always help to ” steer the ship” throughout the season.
+But don’t forget – just like a player’s performance on the field – above all, it is how you implement the plan that really counts and will shine through in your match results.

-Make sure you take the time build relationships with your players, be open to feedback and continually review your plan and performance throughout the season.
+Finally, make sure you take the time build relationships with your players.
+Be open to feedback and continually review your plan and performance throughout the season.